Scaruu/delete-messages-and-replies-slack.js/README.md

 const userId = "ADD_YOUR_SLACK_USER_ID_HERE";
 ```

-## 6 :rocket: Let's run the script and delete your messages:
+## :six: :rocket: Let's run the script and delete your messages:

 Open a terminal and type: